Youth Conservation Corps

 The Job: You will gain valuable work experience in resource protection and facility maintenance as they travel to a variety of sites.

-Description: The National Parks of New York Harbor is looking for highly motivated students ages 15-18 to work outdoors in locations throughout New York Harbor on a variety of weeklong environmental conservation and maintenance projects.
+Description: The National Parks of New York Harbor, in partnership with the Student Conservation Association (SCA), is looking for highly motivated students ages 15-18 to work outdoors in locations throughout New York Harbor on a variety of weeklong environmental conservation and maintenance projects.
 Projects may include work in natural resource protection, maintenance of historic structures, displays or exhibits, light trail work, gardening, working with volunteers, etc.

-Employment Schedule: Five 7-hour days (35 hours per week)
+Employment Schedule: Full time (32+ hours per week)

 Training: Will be provided "on the job" by National Park Service experts.